-In-app notifications are appropriate when you want to inform the user about an event that is relevant to their ongoing use of an application.
-They are best used to provide immediate feedback.
+In-app notifications can be used to inform users about events that are immediately relevant to their activity in an application, but which don't have long-term interest.
+One common use is to provide feedback in response to user actions, while the application is being used.
 This contrasts with, which provide system-wide alerts, and which persist after the notification has been initially displayed.

-Allowing the user to undo a destructive action is an example of a good use of in-app notifications: the notification is not needed outside of the application window, and is immediately relevant.
-The button that allows the user to respond to the event, by pressing .
+Allowing the user to undo a destructive action is an example of a good use of in-app notifications: the notification is shown immediately after a user action, and is shown in the most relevant context.

-In-app notifications are not a good solution for communicating ongoing states.offer one alternative you can consider.
+In-app notifications are not a good solution for communicating ongoing states.

 It isn't always necessary to include an action button in an in-app notification: only include one if it is directly related to the event and is generally useful.

 Don't distract with unnecessary in-app notifications, and be careful not to overuse them: they can be annoying if they pop up frequently.

 Only one in-app notification can be displayed at a time, and new instances should replace existing ones.

 Got a comment?
 Spotted an error?
 Found the instructions unclear?
 Send feedback about this page.